dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 ## Add the pluggable component container in your deployments

-When running on Kubernetes mode, gRPC-based pluggable components are sidecar containers.
+When running on Kubernetes mode, pluggable components are sidecar containers.

-Since gRPC-based pluggable components are backed by [Unix Domain Sockets][uds], make the socket created by your pluggable component accessible by Dapr runtime.
+Since pluggable components are backed by [Unix Domain Sockets][uds], make the socket created by your pluggable component accessible by Dapr runtime.
 Configure the deployment spec:

 1. Mount volumes
 2. Hint to Dapr the mounted Unix socket volume location